backdoordetectors/backdoordetectors.github.io/index.md

 ## Mobile Demo App {#demo}

-To evaluate and demonstrate physical backdoor attacks in the real world, we developed an Android application with built-in Traffic sign detectors.
-The app made live predictions on the fly when the car was running, and the video was a screen recording from the deployed Android phone.
-There are some delays in the video caused by the limited hardware of the mobile phone that we used.
+In order to evaluate and demonstrate physical backdoor attacks in real-world scenarios, we created an Android application that includes built-in traffic sign detectors.
+The app provided live predictions while the car was in motion, and the accompanying video was recorded from the deployed Android phone.
+However, due to the limited hardware of the mobile device we used, the video may experience some delays.
+Additionally, any blurring in the video was added during post-processing for the purpose of maintaining anonymity.
-All blurs are post processing for anonymity purposes.

 &nbsp;